anabelisam/react-bogroutes/README.md

-# Drawing routes and expected time using react.js
+# Drawing routes in a map using react.js
 ## react-bogroutes

 This projects is a simple app with react.js.